-Daily bowel movements are essential to rid the body of toxins and help prevent diseases like cancer and diabetes later in life.
+Daily bowel movements are essential – They rid the body of toxins and help prevent diseases like cancer and diabetes later in life.

-- For girls with reoccuring bladder infections, night gowns will reduce the likelihood of reinfection.
+For girls with reoccurring bladder infections, night gowns will reduce the likelihood of reinfection.

 Osteoporosis is a disease of childhood seen in kids who break bones easily – feed children lots of bone broth.